rickypc/robotframework-dynamodbsqllibrary/README.rst

 Usage
 -----

-To write tests with Robot Framework and DynamoDBSQLLibrary, DynamoDBSQLLibrary must be imported into your Robot test suite.
+To write tests with Robot Framework and DynamoDB SQL Library, DynamoDB SQL Library must be imported into your Robot test suite.
 See `Robot Framework User Guide`_ for more information.

 More information about Robot Framework standard libraries and built-in tools